sa-tre/satre-specification/docs/source/pillars/computing_technology.md

 ## Infrastructure analytics

-_The ability of the TRE organisation to record and analyse data about the usage of the TRE._
+_The ability of the TRE operator to record and analyse data about the usage of the TRE._

 ```{list-table}
 :header-rows: 1